 You can import the CA certificates that Dimension uses to create a secure channel between Dimension and your email server or Dimension and your Active Directory server.
 If the certificates your email server or Active Directory server use are signed by a Certificate Authority that is not already trusted by Dimension, you must import the certificates into Dimension.

-For more information about how to configure the email server settings for Dimension, see Configure Notification Settings.
+For more information about how to configure the email server settings for Dimension, see Configure Notification Settings for Dimension.

 For more information about how to configure the Active Directory server settings for Dimension, see Manage Users and Groups.